Social enterprise: Czech Republic

-The above mentioned definitions stem from the four basic principles that should be followed by social enterprises.
-Standards with a commentary were settled for each principle.
+These definitions stem from the four basic principles the group believes should be followed by social enterprises.
 These standards were settled as the minimum so that they should be observed by all legal entities and all types of social enterprises.
-Specific types of enterprises, that are undergoing pilot verification within CIP EQUAL projects and that are already functioning in the Czech Republic, are social firms employing seriously disadvantaged target groups, and municipal social cooperatives as a suitable form of entrepreneurship with the view of development of local communities and microregions.
+Specific types of enterprises that are undergoing pilot verification within CIP EQUAL projects and that are already functioning in the Czech Republic are social firms employing seriously disadvantaged target groups, and municipal social cooperatives as a suitable form of entrepreneurship with the view of development of local communities and microregions.
+A social economy is a "complex of autonomous private activities realised by different types of organisations that have the aim to serve their members or local community first of all by doing business".
+They tend to focus on solving issues of unemployment, social coherence and local development, and pour any profit back into the community.
+Social economies are created and developed using the triple bottom line.
+Citizens are encouraged to become involved and internal relations stress the inclusion of members and/or employees in decision-making and self-management.